 Over the years, Joint Health and Safety Committee members have acquired extensive health and safety knowledge through Joint Health and Safety Committee Certification training.
 But when they take this knowledge back to their workplace, they sometimes deal with supervisors who are not as extensively trained in health and safety.

 This program attempts to bridge that gap by making supervisors aware of their legal duties and responsibilities under the Occupational Health and Safety Act.
 It also gives them a sound foundation of health and safety knowledge to deal with the many issues they will face in their work.
-The course exceeds the requirements of the Ministry of Labour’s mandatory supervisor awareness training program.

 Among the topics covered are:

 Duties of employers, supervisors and workers as outlined in the Ontario Occupational Health and Safety Act and Regulations